NorbertLudasz/Voicele/README.md

 # Voicele - Language-based Guessing Game

 My Bachelor's Project: a game with interactive and learning elements, as well as the possibility to create a profit by running advertisements on the side.
 Backend implemented using Django, and its REST Framework to handle API calls and responses.
 Used Google's AI to perform text-to-speech.
 Chose React, React Router and MaterialUI for frontend component-based application building, routing and styling.
 Used Webpack to increase performance and loading speed by bundling files together and Babel to achieve compatibility with older browsers that run ES5.
+Implemented Responsive Design, elements changing their sizes based on window size.

 Home Page showing the User that Logged In
 <img src="/imagesForGithub/homepageLogged.png"/>